Sir Lucious Left Foot: The Son of Chico Dusty

 Sir Lucious Left Foot: The Son of Chico Dusty is the debut studio album by American rapper Big Boi, released on July 5, 2010, by Purple Ribbon Records and Def Jam South Recordings.
-It is his first solo album, following his work as a member of the hip hop duo OutKast.
-Production for the album took place primarily at Stankonia Recording Studio in Atlanta during 2007 to 2010 and was handled by several record producers, including Organized Noize, J Beatzz, Scott Storch, Salaam Remi, Mr. DJ, and André 3000, among others.
+It is his first solo album, following his work as a member of the hip-hop duo OutKast.
+Production for the album took place primarily at Stankonia Recording Studio in Atlanta during 2007 to 2010 and was handled by several record producers, including Organized Noize, J Beatzz, Scott Storch, Salaam Remi, Mr. DJ, and André 3000.

-Rooted in Southern hip hop and funk music, Sir Lucious Left Foot features a bounce and bass-heavy sound, layered production, and assorted musical elements.
+Rooted in Southern hip-hop and funk music, Sir Lucious Left Foot features a bounce and bass-heavy sound, layered production, and assorted musical elements.
 Its lyrics deal with boasting, sex, social commentary, and club themes, featuring Big Boi's clever wordplay and versatile flow.
 The album's title is a long-time moniker for the rapper, who has said it also reflected his maturity as a musician by the time of the album.

 The album's development was impeded by a dispute between Big Boi and his former label, Jive Records, over creative and commercial differences.
 Following a heavily delayed release, it debuted at number three on the US Billboard 200, selling 62,000 copies in its first week, eventually selling 175,000 copies.
 It also charted internationally and was marketed with the release of two singles, including the UK top-40 hit "Shutterbugg", and an international tour by Big Boi through late 2010.
 Sir Lucious Left Foot received widespread acclaim from critics, who praised its varied sound and Big Boi's lyricism, later including it on numerous top-album lists for the year.